Membership Frequently Asked Questions

 Where do the members live?
 Members live predominantly in Maryland, Washington DC, Northern Virginia, Delaware and Pennsylvania.

 Are all club members single and unattached?
-No. You must be single when you join, but some members subsequently marry and are still members of the club.
-Some members are single and unattached, some members are involved with sailing and non-sailing individuals and some members are involved in long term, committed relationships.
+No. The majority of SOS members are single and you must be single when you join.
+However, some members subsequently marry or are in a long term, committed relationships and are still members of the club.
 SOS is a sailing club, not a dating club.

 How is the club organized and run?
 Entirely by volunteer effort.
 There is an elected 9-member Board of Directors led by our Commodore.
-The Commodore and Board appoint the Chair of each of 16 Standing Committees.
+The Board of Directors appoint a Chair for each of the clubs 16 Standing Committees.
 The respective Chair staffs his/her committee and conducts business as appropriate for that committee.

 What sailing skills do I need to join the club?
 None.
 Anyone who is agile, has good balance, is in good health and is interested in actively participating in sailing is welcome.

 How many boats does the club have?
-The club does not own any boats, but uses boats owned by member/skippers.
+The club does not own any boats; member skippers volunteer to take crew on their boats for day sails and weekend cruises.
+No compensation is offered to skippers.
 During the cruising season, there were over 100 active boats in the SOS fleet.

 How does a club member become a club skipper?
 A club member with an appropriate sailboat submits an application to the Safety Committee who qualifies the boat as Active.
-Once a boat becomes Active, the skipper can sign up for cruises and participate in the Cruising Committee's coordination process.
+Once a boat becomes Active, the skipper can sign up for cruises and participate in the Cruising Committee's coordination process which will offer them crew.

 What kind of boats does the club use?
 The boats are as varied as the members.
 Most boats are cruising monohull sloops ranging from 26 to 50 feet.
 The majority of boats are between 32 and 42 feet.

 Where are the cruising grounds?
 Most trips take place on the Chesapeake Bay, where the boats are located.
-The club's Bareboat Cruising Committee offers trips once or twice a year to exotic destinations such as Greece, Tonga, the Caribbean, Maine and the Pacific Northwest.
+The club's Bareboat Cruising Committee offers charter trips once or twice a year to a variety of destinations such as Greece, Tonga, the Caribbean, Maine and the Pacific Northwest.

 How much does it cost to sail with SOS?
-The club collects a $17 per day administrative fee from each crew member.
+The club collects an administrative fee from each crew member.
+Currently, that fee is $17/day; the fee is subject to change.
 Skippers supply their boats, at their expense.
-Crew members also provision (bring food) for the trip.
+Crew members provision (bring food) for the trip.

-Join online--see "Join Now" in the menu at left.
+Join online - see the "Join Now" tab in the menu at left.